valikgram/Curriculum-vitae/cv.md

 ## DZMITRY VALKOVICH<br>
-Minsk, Belarus | work.v@mail.ru | +375 (29) 323-68-85
+Minsk, Belarus | valikgra@gmail.com | +375 (29) 323-68-85

 ---
 ## PERSONAL SUMMARY<br>
 A great desire to learn something new was always in my priority.
 Reliable, capable, ready for anything.
 I have a great interest in hard and beautiful web interfaces and mobile applications.
-Excellent communication skills and able to work alongside another teams.
+I have excellent communication skills and able to work alongside another teams.
 I am looking for a company in which my knowledge will be useful and where there will be an opportunity to gain experience in large projects.

 ---